Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Ethical sourcing of down and feathers in products like jackets, bedding, and outdoor gear

-Requirements: Prohibits live-plucking and force-feeding of ducks and geese; mandates respect for animal welfare from hatching to slaughter; requires third-party audits to ensure compliance.
+What are the Requirements: Prohibits live-plucking and force-feeding of ducks and geese; mandates respect for animal welfare from hatching to slaughter; requires third-party audits to ensure compliance.

-Description: RDS is a voluntary global standard that safeguards humane treatment of waterfowl in the down and feather supply chain, and provides traceability and assurance to consumers.
+What does it mean: RDS is a voluntary global standard that safeguards humane treatment of waterfowl in the down and feather supply chain, and provides traceability and assurance to consumers.

 Link: Responsible Down Standard - Textile Exchange